Seed Your Future by Lowering Your Tax Bill

 Yes.
 The IRS allows tax‐loss harvesting, or “tax selling,” and financial advisors to the rich have done it manually for decades.
 For more about IRS allowances for capital gains and capital losses, please see the IRS website or consult your personal tax advisor.

 Doesn’t tax-loss harvesting just defer tax liability?

 Yes.
 Because the tax savings generated from tax-loss harvesting can be reinvested and compounded over time, you are almost always better off paying taxes later rather than sooner.
 Even if you can’t use the losses harvested in the near term, you can carry forward your losses and use them in later years.

 Seems too good to be true…what’s the catch?

 No catch.
-In addition to diversification and rebalancing, Wealthfront clients who invest at least $100k in a taxable, non-retirement account get access to tax-loss harvesting.
+In addition to diversification and rebalancing, Wealthfront clients who invest in a taxable, non-retirement account get access to tax-loss harvesting.
 When you activate tax-loss harvesting, Wealthfront will continuously monitor your eligible accounts to harvest losses when appropriate.